MinecraftForkage/MinecraftForkage/README.md

    If you are on Windows, you should run this in Cygwin.
    MSYS may also work, but has not been tested by the Minecraft Forkage team.

-6. If patching fails, run `make clean` and try again.
-This is probably related to nondeterminism in FernFlower.
-You might need to try a few times.

-7. Open the MinecraftForkage project in Eclipse.
+6. Open the MinecraftForkage project in Eclipse.

-8. Once Eclipse finishes building the workspace, you are now set up.
+7. Once Eclipse finishes building the workspace, you are now set up.
    There are predefined "MCF Client" and "MCF Server" run configurations.
 Note that they will not be in the drop-down menu - you will need to select them in the run configurations dialog the first time you use them.